Song Celebration Museum

-The Song Celebration Museum (Estonian: Laulupeomuuseum) in Tartu, Estonia is dedicated to the Estonian Song Celebration tradition.
-The Museum is a part of the Tartu City History Museums.
-The museum was founded on 19 October 2007.
+The Song Celebration Museum (Estonian: Laulupeomuuseum) is a museum in Tartu, Estonia dedicated to the Estonian Song Celebration tradition.
+The museum is a part of the Tartu City History Museums.
+It was founded on 19 October 2007.

 Museum building

 Architecture

 The museum is located in Tartu on Jaama Street in the Ülejõe neighbourhood, in the former residence of the Vanemuine Society.
 The Jaama Street 14 building was built in the first half of the 19th century.
 The classic façade from the original building is one of the reasons why the building is listed as a cultural monument.
 The purchase and sale agreement of 1847 stated that the building had several wooden additions to it.
 As a result of these additional parts connected to the building, the architecture of the house has completely changed over time.

 Societies

 On 24 June 1865, the Vanemuine Society was brought to life on the initiative of Johann Voldemar Jannsen.
 It became one of the most important societies in Estonia.
 Society started to promote male singing and brass music, but soon it began to expand its reach.
 In addition to music, both members and guests attended educational speech nights and monthly social gatherings.
 Vanemuine Society moved to the building on 17 April 1870.
 Three years later, the Vanemuine Society bought the Jaama Street 14 building.